 These are only a few of Grandmaster Crandall’s programs.
 In addition, he has presented to hospitals and health care staffs, senior citizen groups (cane self-defense and more), taught college courses, and more.
 For more information about these programs, contact the main location of the American Martial Arts Institute.

 In addition to traveling around the world as host of the Martial Arts Today Show, Grandmaster Crandall has led several martial arts teams on international cultural exchange tours.

-In 1994, he coached and led the first American martial arts Team to perform by Government inviation for the People's Republic of China.
+In 1994, he coached and led the first American martial arts Team to perform by Government invitation for the People's Republic of China.
 The team carried letters from President Clinton, Vice President Gore, and many other Senators and Congressmen.
 The presidential letter was read before each performance.
 The team’s hope was to demonstrate good will and American friendship to the people of China through the common interest of the martial arts.
 A 30-minute documentary was produced to chronicle the trip and its historic significance.
-State Legislative Resolution #55 was passed by the New York State Assembly in recognition of Grandmaster Crandall for promoting posititve international relations between America and China.
+State Legislative Resolution #55 was passed by the New York State Assembly in recognition of Grandmaster Crandall for promoting positive international relations between America and China.